norech/special-arcade/README.md

 - The interfaces in the `interface/` folder MUST be left AS IS and implemented.
 - The games and graphical libraries `.so` files MUST be compiled with the `-fPIC` and `-fno-gnu-unique` flags.
+- To ensure full compatibility, `.so` files must also be compiled with the `-static-libgcc` and `-static-libstdc++` flags, or the same version of GLIBC library must be used.
 - The compiled games and graphical libraries `.so` files MUST provide an `expose` function placed inside of `extern "C" { ... }`.
 - Each graphical libraries `.so` files must provide its dependencies (e.g.